 This Gallery features Chinese cards of the three money-suit variety that the draw and discard game of ma qiao/ma que/Mahjong(g) was most probably derived.

-This three suit variety was developed from a four money-suit deck – also included in this Gallery – that was used for playing tricking taking games such as ma diao (see Gallery pictures Four Suits-1a, 1b) and luk fu (see Gallery picture Four Suits-2).
+This three suit variety was developed from a four money-suit deck (two are also included in this Gallery) that was used for playing tricking taking games such as ma diao (see Gallery pictures Four Suits-1a, 1b) and luk fu (see Gallery picture Four Suits-2).

 This development was done by dropping the highest suit, the tens of myriads of guan, (in Chinese ‘shi wan guan‘ = shi 十 (‘ten’) + wan 萬 (‘myriad’ = 10,000) + guan 貫(1 guan = 1000 cash)), to leave just three suits, each with 9 cards plus three extra cards that serve as Jokers.
 By quadruplication of each card to 120 cards, and even increased 150 cards with more Jokers cards possibly added, draw and discard, meld-forming games such as ma que/Mahjong were made possible.

 For further details, please read the article ‘From Cards to Tiles‘ in the section Tile Set History and particularly the References.

 When looking at the decks in this gallery, you will see that the remaining three suits are; (starting from the bottom and lowest value and showing traditional/simplified sinogram forms where relevant)